Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept: Relativistic Doppler effect and addition theorem of velocities

 and

 Applying Eq.~(\ref{Eq:Energy_S}) to this case gives:

-Eliminating $p^\pm$ and $E^\pm$ with the help of Eqs.~(\ref{Eq:Momentum_red}) and (\ref{Eq:E_star_red}) gives after a short calculation the recoil redshift and the (trivial) result that it does not depend on the direction of the emission in this case:
+Eliminating $p^\pm_0$ and $E^\pm_0$ with the help of Eqs.~(\ref{Eq:Momentum_red}) and (\ref{Eq:E_star_red}), we get the the recoil redshift after a short calculation and the (trivial) result that it does not depend on the direction of the emission in this case:

-where the approximation is valid for small $h\,\nu/(m\,c^2_0)$.
+where the approximation is valid for small $\Del E/(m\,c^2_0)$.

-In the general case with a relative speed $v \ne 0$ of S with respect to the preferred System~S$_{\rm p}$, the photon quantities thus derived are only formally valid in S and have no direct physical significance there, although the excited atom~A was at rest in S. The energy $h\,\nu^\pm$ and the momentum $h\,\nu^\pm/c_0$ must be evaluated in S$_{\rm p}$, in which the propagation is assumed to occur.
+In the general case with a speed $v \ne 0$ of S with respect to the preferred System~S$_{\rm p}$, the photon energy $h\,\nu^\pm$ and the momentum $h\,\nu^\pm/c_0$ must now be evaluated in S$_{\rm p}$, in which the propagation is assumed to occur.